 A study of Euclidean geometry and the axiomatic method, with an introduction to non-Euclidean geometries and Hilbert's axioms.
-Offered fall 2005 and alternate years.

-410 Teaching of Mathematics -Secondary Level
+410 Teaching of Mathematics

+-Secondary Level

 A variety of activities to facilitate the development of competent mathematics teachers and knowledge related to the development and implementation of strategies for teaching mathematics.
 These activities include the use of technology in the classroom as well as teaching benefits of both pure mathematics (as it relates to the development of analytical thinking) and applied mathematics with some treatment of word problem solving.
 This will satisfy the EDU 403 secondary education requirement for math majors seeking secondary certification.
 Offered spring 2005 and alternate years.